akhilsbehl/akhilsbehl.github.io/source/_posts/2016-09-06-why-you-have-in-fact-used-a-neural-network.markdown

 2. Fully connected hidden layer with n _linear units_ (the $$\bullet$$ function).
 3. Fully connected output layer with a _softmax unit_ (the $$s$$ function).

+* The cost function to be minimized under supervision is the [cross-entropy][cross-entropy-wiki], which it turns out ([Goodfellow et al.][goodfellow-book], Ch.
+5, pp 131-132), is equivalent to maximizing likelihood of the observed sample.

 This here is the blueprint of your cheat code promised in the beginning of the post! ;) See this [lecture][freitas-lecture] for a full exposition on this design.

 ## tl;dr